NVIDIA/spark-rapids/docs/compatibility.md

 ([SPARK-38060](https://issues.apache.org/jira/browse/SPARK-38060)).
 The RAPIDS Accelerator behavior is consistent with Spark version 3.3.0 and later.

+## Avro

+The Avro format read is a very experimental feature which is expected to have some issues, so we disable it by default.
+If you would like to test it, you need to enable `spark.rapids.sql.format.avro.enabled` and `spark.rapids.sql.format.avro.read.enabled`.

+Currently, the GPU accelerated Avro reader doesn't support reading the Avro version 1.2 files.

+### Avro supporting types

+The nested types(array, map and struct) are not supported yet in current version.

 ## Regular Expressions

 Regular expression evaluation on the GPU can potentially have high memory overhead and cause out-of-memory errors so